-The revisions to the second book in my series of fantasy novels was so great that I decided to split that book into three separate books.
-So the third one is now the fifth book in the series, which is finally complete and will be released along with the new Ghost Ships trilogy (books 2-4).
-I'm also in the process of re-designing the covers of all the books in the series and they will reflect a more Celtic flare.
+The revisions to the second book in my series of fantasy novels are so great that I might decide to split that book into three separate books.
+So the third one is now the fifth book in the series, which is just about complete and will be released after the new Ghost Ships trilogy (books 2-4).
+I'm also in the process of re-designing the covers of all the books in the series so they will reflect a more Celtic flare.
 I'm really excited about this project.
 Stay tuned for more details.
-In the meantime, here's a sneak peek at the upcoming book, The Windrider Prophecy, the fifth novel in The Traveler's Saga fantasy series.
+In the meantime, here's a sneak peek at the book, The Windrider Prophecy, the third novel in The Traveler's Saga sci-fi fantasy series.
 Enjoy.

 Chapter 3: Mysterious Message